Mass exceptions

 The Euro VI vehicles above must meet the exhaust emissions requirements contained in Australian Design Rule (ADR) 80/04 or later, as well as a number of other requirements as per the MDL Regulation.

-More information can be found in the ADR 80/04 (Euro VI) emissions mass limits increase - Information sheet (PDF, 269KB).
+For more information see ADR 80/04 (Euro VI) emissions mass limits increase - Information sheet (PDF, 269KB) and National Class 3 Euro VI Vehicle (wide-spaced twinsteer) Mass Exemption Notice Operator's Guide.

 The Department of Infrastructure, Transport, Regional Development, Communications and the Arts has further information on the impact of ADR 80/04 and its health benefits at Questions and answers on the new ADR 80/04.